-The Western Flying Adder is part of the very common summer flying insect generically grouped as "dragonflies".
-They appear quite large when compared to most insects at about 70mm to 85mm in length.
-With their wings, they can hit heights of up to 135mm in length.
-Coloring on these creatures is quite impressive, yielding an almost brown to black surface with accents of yellow at intervals with eyes appearing green.
+The Western Flying Adder is part of the very common summer flying insect group generally referred to as dragonflies.
+They appear quite large when compared to most insects measuring about 70mm to 85mm in length.
+With their wings spread, they reach widths of up to 135mm.
+Coloring on these creatures is quite impressive, yielding an almost brown to black surface with accents of yellow at intervals.

 Western Flying Adders, like most other dragonflies, can be found near streams and woods.
-This particular species is designated as "western" due to being a common site west of the Rocky Mountains and north into Canada.
+This particular species is 'western' thanks to a range that lies west of the Rocky Mountains and north into Canada.
 Unlike other dragonflies, Western Flying Adders are not particularly aggressive toward other species of dragonflies.